 Rise and shine lovelies! 🙂 Let’s go all organic today and take a look on how to prettify those potted herbs/ succulents/ flowers/ (insert any plant name here).

 Giving plants as wedding favors is not just Eco friendly but also practical, useful and I might add, unique – it’s not everyday you receive something “living”.
 For our wedding, we gave out varied potted herbs as favors to our guests, namely: Italian Oregano, Tarragon, Sweet Basil and Peppermint.
+We found that although most people loved them, they weren’t for everyone.
+Thankfully we also had some Personalized Wedding Candy that we gave out, so everyone left with something.

 photo credit: Nez Cruz